kleinjoshuaa/Split-SFDX-Demo/README.md

 ## Using in VisualForce
-Similarly to lightning - the JavaScript library that we set up as a static resource can also be used by VisualForce components.
+Similarly to Lightning - the JavaScript library that we set up as a static resource can also be used by VisualForce components.
 This allows the usage of Split where you may not be able to use Lightning Web Components.

 To do this, first go to the Developer Console when in setup mode